KlentyMagesh16/Magesh16/README.md

 ## Myself

-- 🔭 Working as a Backend developer in Codingmart
+- 🔭 Working as a Full stack developer at Klenty

-- 🌱 Studied in St. Joseph's college of Engineering, chennai
+- 🌱 Studied at St. Joseph's college of Engineering, chennai

-- 👯 Nodejs as my primary techstack with
+- 👯 MERN stack with AI is my current working signature.

--     Currently,doing projects in blockchain technology

 - 💬 Ask me about anything [here](https://github.com/Magesh16/Magi/issues)